mikemccand/luceneserver/README.md

   * Merged segments must also be copied

-  * Additional time when opening a new search to copy the files across the network, since the primary must first write the files, and then each replica must copy them.
+  * Additional time when opening a new searcher to copy the files across the network, since the primary must first write the files, and then each replica must copy them.